What to Do if Your Computer Monitor Starts Flickering

 3. Check Display Settings

-Open the graphics control panel and select Change resolution (NVIDIA wording).
+- Within the graphics control panel, click on Change resolution.
 Select the flickering monitor in the options and make sure the refresh rate is at least 60Hz.
 If you have a 100Hz monitor, set it to that.
 Save any changes and retest.

 4. Check Your Graphics Card